tmdavid/tmdavid.github.io/_pages/cv.md

 Education
 ======
-* B.S. in Github, Github University, 2012
+* B.S. in Computer Engineering, La Salle University 2014
-* M.S. in Jekyll, Github University, 2014
+* M.S. in Artificial Intelligence, Katholieke Universiteit Leuven, 2016
-* Ph.D in Version Control Theory, Github University, 2018 (expected)

 Work experience
 ======
-* Summer 2015: Research Assistant
+* 2016: Applied Machine Learning / Researcher
-  * Github University
+  * Goldenspear
-  * Duties included: Tagging issues
+  * Duties included: NLP, CV.... anything that comes handy, its an startup.
-  * Supervisor: Professor Git
+  * Proud to have helped in a Master Thesis work for a colleague.
+I even was in the acknoledgments!

-* Fall 2015: Research Assistant
+* 2015: Researching in Deep Learning
-  * Github University
+  * KU Leuven
-  * Duties included: Merging pull requests
+  * Duties included: research in Natural Language Inference.
-  * Supervisor: Professor Hub
+  * Supervisor: Geert Heyman.

+* Early 2014: Issue handler.
+  * Onebox
+  * Duties included: Handling DB related issues.
+    * SQL, Groovy...

 Skills
 ======
+* I can code.
-* Skill 1
+  * Python.
+    * Pandas, Sci-kit, spaCy, nltk...
+    * Data visualization with matplotlib amongst others
+  * Others like c, c++, java... many stuff that I'd need to catchup at some point.

-* Skill 2
+* Deep Learning
-  * Sub-skill 2.1
+  * Python frameworks
-  * Sub-skill 2.2
+    * High-level: keras
+    * Low-level: Tensorflow, PyTorch, theano.

-  * Sub-skill 2.3
+* Non-technical ones:
-* Skill 3
+  * Teamplayer.
+  * Self-motivated, if in the right field, like everyone.
+  * I'm up-to-date (or as much as I can) in reading scientific papers in deep learning, specially applied to NLP.

 Publications
 ======